hazelcast/hazelcast-jet-reference-manual/src/TF-IDF.md

                   .collect(toSet());
 ```

 And now we're already at the last step: building the inverted index.
+We
-Again we start from `tf` and filter out all the stopwords since the
+start from `tf` and filter out all the stopwords since the inverted
-inverted index doesn't have to contain them.
-Then we group by word, and
+index doesn't have to contain them.
+Then we group by word, and the list
-the list under each word already matches our final product: the list of
+under each word already matches our final product: the list of all the
-all the documents containing the word.
+documents containing the word.
 We finish off by applying a
 transformation to the list: currently it's just the raw entries from the
 `tf` map, but we need pairs `(docId, tfIDfScore)`.